Pylons/pyramid/docs/narr/hooks.rst

    instance of the :exc:`~pyramid.httpexceptions.HTTPNotFound` exception that caused the Not Found View to be called.
 The value of ``request.exception.message`` will be a value explaining why the Not Found error was raised.
-This message will be different when the ``pyramid.debug_notfound`` environment setting is true than it is when it is false.
+This message has different values depending whether the ``pyramid.debug_notfound`` environment setting is true or false.

 .. note::